Adam Temple

 Adam is consultant editor for the Financial Services Volume of Halsbury’s Laws of England (fifth edition, 2022), including updates to reflect the Brexit statutory instruments.

-Adam is ranked in Legal 500 as a leading junior for Banking and Finance, with the comment that ‘Adam is an excellent junior barrister.
-He is bright, clear in his thinking, good on paper and equally strong on his feet.’
+Adam is ranked in Legal 500 as a leading junior for Banking and Finance, with the comment that ‘Adam is a pleasure to work with, speedy in turning around complex and difficult pleadings and advisory work, highly articulate and clever with a real eye for detail.’

 Adam is regularly instructed on banking litigation claims.
 His experience includes: